 * * *

-FIVE FINAL COMMENTS…
+SEVERAL FINAL COMMENTS…

 (1) A concert here in North Carolina not long ago included a very nice version of the hymn-tune.
 The piece, which was new to me, is an arrangement for symphonic band by the prolific American composer David Holsinger.
 The following Wikipedia notes regarding this work just underscore how widely popular both the text and the tune truly are.
 In a way that may be hard to fathom, Horatio’s hymn and its message are today deeply woven into the fabric of American culture, and of Protestant-Evangelical expression world-wide: